javasync/RxIo/README.md

 ## Installation

-First, in order to include it to yourproject, simply add this dependency:
+First, in order to include it to your project, simply add this dependency:

 <table>